Whelp-Inc/whelp-flutter-sdk/doc/native_ios.md

   "apiKey": "{apiKey}",

   // Title displayed under the header on the chat screen.
-  "headerTitle": "Müraciətiniz bizim üçün dəyərlidir 💙",
+  "headerTitle": "How can we help you?",

+  // Status messages displayed on the chat screen.
+  "activeStatus": "We are here to help you!", "awayStatus": "We are away at the moment",

   // User information for authentication.
-  "fullName": "John",
+  "fullName": "Alan Watts",
-  "email": "john@example.com",
+  "email": "alan@watts.zen"
   "phoneNumber": "+994501234567",
-  "language": "AZ",
+  "language": "EN",

   // Identifier is based on which the identity and uniquness of the user is determined:
   // if matched: previous chats of the user will be loaded,